mg4gh/MGMapViewer/docs/Features/FurtherFeatures/Remaining/remaining.md

 ## Further Features: remaining distance - show distance along the selected track

-This feature subsume the following detailed options:
+This feature provides the following detailed options:
-- remaining distance based on current position
+- remaining distance to the end of the selected track based on current position
-- remaining distance based on current position to the start of the selected track
+- remaining distance to the start of the selected track based on current position
-- remaining distance based on a given point
+- remaining distance to the end of the selected track based on a given point
-- remaining distance to the reverse end of the selected track
+- remaining distance to the start of the selected track based on a given point
 - distance along the track based on two given points

 Let's take the following track as the basis to explain this feature

 <img src="./remain1.png" width="400" />&nbsp;

-This selected track has a total length of 1.02km.
+This selected track has a total length of 2.20km.
 If you move along this path with a switched on GPS, then the following picture occurs.
 The red circle show the current position, not far from the end of the track.
-Then there is a field in the status, which shows the remaining distance of 0.19km.
+Then there is a field in the status, which shows the remaining distance of 0.65km.
 Please notice also the icon with an arrow to the target.
 It means distance to the end of the track.

 With a long press on this field in the status line you can change the remaining direction, means you